Does Meditation Alter Reality?

 I’m sorry if that description is a little obscure.
 I’ll give you an example.

-This is just a few of the thousands of small revelations that gradually appeared over the following years – until, inevitably, my mind adapted, and it all became normal – leaving me with an overall sensitivity to things I’d never considered before in my life – my new reality.
+This is just a few of the thousands of small revelations that gradually appeared over the following years of practice – until, inevitably, my mind adapted, and it all became normal – leaving me with an overall sensitivity to things I’d never considered before in my life – my new reality.

 Same as the old one – but different.